jacobvider/uvot_pipeline/README.md

-# uvot_pipeline
-Python pipeline for detecting astronomical transients in Swift UVOT observations
+Contact jacobisaacvider@gmail.com with questions

 # Swift UVOT Transient Detection Pipeline

 A Python package for automatically processing Swift UVOT observations and detecting astronomical transient candidates.

+### GitHub Repository

+The GitHub repository contains the source code, documentation, and development history of the pipeline.

+* Browse the codebase.
+* Report bugs or request new features using **Issues**.
+* Track project tasks and development milestones through the Issues page.

+---
 ## Features

 - Download and organize Swift UVOT observations